A collaborative project commissioned by the Rochester Public Library (RPL) and the City of Rochester to develop a mobile library system.

 Project & Goals

-RIT College of Art and Design junior and senior level students from industrial, interior and graphic design disciplines partnered with the Rochester Public Library and the City of Rochester to transform a Ram ProMaster Vehicle into a mobile library, officially known as RPL GO!
+RIT College of Art and Design industrial, interior and graphic design students partnered with the Rochester Public Library and the City of Rochester to transform a Ram ProMaster Vehicle into a mobile library, officially known as RPL GO!

 The goal of the mobile library is to meet the needs of the communities served by increasing outreach to individuals unable to access current facilities.